SiobhanP1/art-shop-ecommerce-store/README.md

 ### Toast Alerts

 * Toast alerts inform the user of successful actions such as adding or removing an item from the basket, or the completion of an order.
-* toasts are also used to let the user know when there has been an error and an action cannot be carried out.
+* Toasts are also used to let the user know when there has been an error and an action cannot be carried out.

 ### Custom 404 Error Page

-ADD IMAGE
+* A custom 404 page is displayed when a user attempts to navigate to a non-existant page on the website.

 ### Static Content Pages: Delivery Information & About Page

-ADD PURPOSE AND IMAGES
+* Further information about the company and delivery is provided on the 'Delivery' and 'About' pages.

 ### Checkout Page

+*

 ### Order Confirmation